natehuntr/minecraft-infection-mod/README.md

 - HUD shows two purple heart outlines where the lost hearts would be
 - Top-centre HUD text: `Infection: Crimson Fever`
 - Countdown timer below: `Clears in: M:SS`
+- 30% chance of symptoms, which do not last the entirety of the disease: Fatigue, nausea, and weakness
+  - Symptoms do not last the entritey of the disease; Will occur for a random amount of time between 3-20 minutes
+  - 1% chance that multiple symptoms will arise

 **On recovery:**
 - Temporary health penalty removed